 Conclusion

-After months of research and comparative testing, we managed to boil a large field of helmets down to our favorites to help you find the best bike helmet for your needs.
+After months of research and comparative testing, we managed to boil a large field of helmets down to our favorites to help you find the right bike helmet for your needs.
 The models tested in this review represent the best budget-friendly bike helmets available without any marketing jargon or outrageous claims.
 Here's to a simple, straightforward helmet purchase that will help you get out and enjoy your next bike ride!